-We expect that our existing cash and cash equivalents, together with anticipated net proceeds from this offering, will enable us to fund our current and planned operating expenses and capital expenditures for at least the next months.
+Based on our planned use of the net proceeds of this offering and our current cash and cash equivalents, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements through the third quarter of 2020.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 See "-Liquidity and Capital Resources."
 Because of the numerous risks and uncertainties associated with the development of our product candidates, any future product candidates, our platform and technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including:

-- · the initiation, progress, timing, costs and results of our planned clinical trials for our product candidates; - · the outcome, timing and cost of meeting regulatory requirements established by the FDA, EMA and other regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our product candidates; - the effect of competing technological and market developments; - the costs and timing of further developing our manufacturing facilities in the United Kingdom; - the costs of operating as a public company.
+- · the initiation, progress, timing, costs and results of our planned clinical trials for our product candidates; - · the outcome, timing and cost of meeting regulatory requirements established by the FDA, EMA and other regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our product candidates; - the effect of competing technological and market developments; - the costs and timing of further developing our manufacturing facilities in the United Kingdom;

-- the extent to which we in-license or acquire other products and technologies; - the cost of establishing sales, marketing and distribution capabilities for our product candidates in regions where we choose to commercialize our products; and - the initiation, progress, timing and results of our commercialization of our product candidates, if approved for commercial sale.
+- the costs of operating as a public company. - the extent to which we in-license or acquire other products and technologies; - the cost of establishing sales, marketing and distribution capabilities for our product candidates in regions where we choose to commercialize our products; and - · the initiation, progress, timing and results of our commercialization of our product candidates, if approved for commercial sale.